 What is Stone Paper?

-As of writing this, stone paper is still relatively little known.
-But there is reason that stone paper is spreading quickly since its invention in the 90’s in Taiwan.
-Stone paper is a new type of printing substrate for which production requires far fewer resources than traditional paper production.
-It has a remarkably different structure than traditional paper, unique features, and a number of interesting applications that promise to change the modern paper industry.
+Stone paper was invented in 1998 in Taiwan.
+Stone paper is an innovative printing substrate for which production requires far fewer resources than traditional paper production.
+It has a remarkably different structure than traditional paper, unique features, and a number of interesting applications that will change the modern paper industry.

 The Main Ingredient: Calcium Carbonate (60-80% by Weight)